MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-register-new-customers.md

 Before you can register new customers, you must set up various sales codes that you can select from when you fill in customer cards.
 For more information, see [Setting Up Sales](sales-setup-sales.md).

 > [!NOTE]
->   If customer templates exist for different customer types, then a window appears when you create a new customer card from where you can select an appropriate template.
+>   If customer templates exist for different customer types, then a page appears when you create a new customer card from where you can select an appropriate template.
 If only one customer template exists, then new customer cards always use that template.

 ## <a name="to-create-a-new-customer-card"></a>To create a new customer card
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
-2. In the **Customers** window, choose the **New** action.
+2. On the **Customers** page, choose the **New** action.

     If only one customer template exists, then a new customer card opens with some fields filled with information from the template.

-    If more than one customer template exists, then a window opens from which you can select a customer template.
+    If more than one customer template exists, then a page opens from which you can select a customer template.
 In that case, follow the next two steps.
-3. In the **Select a template for a new customer** window, choose the template that you want to use for the new customer card.
+3. On the **Select a template for a new customer** page, choose the template that you want to use for the new customer card.
 4. Choose the **OK** button.
 A new customer card opens with some fields filled with information from the template.
 5. Proceed to fill or change fields on the customer card as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]